 Full Description

-The book Modelling Social Housing delves into the intricate relationship between everyday social life and the architectural landscapes of social housing across European cities.
+Modelling Social Housing delves into the intricate relationship between everyday social life and the architectural landscapes of social housing across European cities.

-With its timely interdisciplinary exploration of the modelling capacities of social housing estates, this book will provide an indispensable resource for scholars, practitioners, and policymakers engaged in housing studies, urban development and architectural history.
+With its timely interdisciplinary exploration of the modelling capacities of social housing estates, this book will provide an indispensable resource for scholars, practitioners, and policymakers engaged in housing studies, urban development, and architectural history.

 Contents